S

 Our Editorial Take

 The lack of SMS for new customers is the biggest red flag.
 In 2026, ecommerce marketing without SMS is like running a restaurant without a phone line — technically possible, but you are leaving revenue on the table.
-The absence of AI features is the second concern — predictive send-time optimisation and automated product recommendations genuinely improve conversion rates.
+The absence of AI features is the second concern — predictive send-time optimisation and automated product recommendations actually improve conversion rates.

 We still recommend Drip for budget-conscious ecommerce brands under $1M in revenue that primarily need email automation.
 It is a well-built tool at a fair price.
 But we recommend it with a caveat: plan your migration path.
 If your business grows, you will almost certainly outgrow Drip within 18 to 24 months.
 Our score of 6.8/10 reflects a tool that is strong for its niche, but the niche is shrinking.